-- repique: medium sized
+- repique: medium-sized

 - piano: the largest and deepest sound

-It is a sandwich consisting of a thin slice of steak, mozzarella, tomatoes, mayonnaise, olives, bacon, eggs and ham, served in a bun with chips.
+Chivito is the nation's favourite snack and the national dish of Uruguay.
+It's an epic sandwich consisting of a thin slice of steak, mozzarella, tomatoes, mayonnaise, olives, bacon, eggs and ham, served in a bun with French fries on the side.
 PHEW!

-Chivito translates to small/baby goat.
+The word chivito translates to small/baby goat.
 It originated in the 1960s in a restaurant in Punta del Este when a customer from Argentina ordered a chivito roasted goat dish.
 The restaurant owner didn't have any goat meat to hand, so he instead served up a toasted bread sandwich with ham, steak, seasoning and various ingredients.
 The customer loved it so much that the restaurant started replicating it for other clients and voila, the national dish was born!

 For more inspiration:

-read our interview with handsome queer tango dancer and local boy Rodrigo about gay life in Uruguay
+- Read our interview with handsome queer tango dancer and local boy Rodrigo about gay life in Uruguay

-plan your holiday with our itinerary to Uruguay
+- Plan your holiday with our itinerary to Uruguay

-check out our gay guide to Montevideo
+- Check out our gay guide to Montevideo

 - Read about our experience learning to dance queer tango